KwameGilbert/constituency_issue_report_management/old/README.md

 ### Reporting Issues

 1. Navigate to the "Report New Issue" page.
-2. Fill in the required fields (e.g., title, description, location).
+2. Fill in the required fields (e.g., title, description, location_description).
 3. Submit the form to add the issue to the system.

 ### Managing Issues